View Document

 (106) Exceptions to program configuration rules may be made at the discretion of the Academic Registrar.

-1. Course and Program Administration must be provided with evidence of a directive from:
+1. Academic Governance must be provided with evidence of a directive from:

 1. a government body to which RMIT is answerable